Which Key Does Your DeVille Take?

 Can You Program a DeVille Key Yourself?

-GM built in a 30-minute relearn procedure for these years.
-You insert the new cut key, turn to ON, wait 10 minutes and 30 seconds for the security light to go off, then repeat that cycle two more times.
-The catch: you need a pre-cut key with the correct transponder chip, and this procedure erases all previously programmed keys.
-If you do not want to risk it, we do the whole thing at your curb for a flat rate.
+For the 2000-2005 transponder models, GM does include an on-board relearn procedure.
+You insert the newly cut key, turn to the ON position, wait just over ten minutes for the security light to go out, then repeat that full cycle two more times.
+The catch is that you need a correctly cut key with the right transponder chip to start, and the process erases every previously programmed key.
+If you are already in an all-keys-lost situation, or you would rather not risk losing access entirely, we handle the full job in your driveway for a flat rate.

 How It Works